httpoz/pilot/README.md

 This theme is a very easy 3 step set up.

 ### Composer
-Run this command inside your terminal to add the package into your project.
+Clone this repository into your theme directory.

-    composer require httpoz/pilot

 ### Dependencies.
 1. Run `bower install` to pull the `wp-bootstrap-navwalker` into the project.